N%26R+work5.jpg

 NickMana-11.jpg

-Remnants from Heirloom Series , 2022, Clothing scraps & colored pencil shavings laminated inside of handmade abaca sheets of paper, 80” x 80”
+Remnants from Heirloom Series , 2022 Clothing scraps & colored pencil shavings laminated inside of handmade abaca sheets of paper, 80” x 80”

 NickMana-8.jpg

-Family Vortex , 2019-2020, hand knotted family t-shirts, 22” x 19” x 36”
+Family Vortex , 2019-2020 Hand knotted family t-shirts, 22” x 19” x 36”

-Family Heirloom I, 2021, handmade wooden frame loom with nails, crochet poly-cotton fabric, handwoven family clothing, vinyl tiles, 10’ x 8’
+Handmade wooden frame loom with nails, crochet poly-cotton fabric, handwoven family clothing, vinyl tiles, 10’ x 8’

 This rug was conceived during the summer of 2018.
 The hands of my mother, and her best friends daughter and granddaughter, had a part in its construction.
 These hands followed my mothers recovered knowledge of crocheting.